Austin, Pennsylvania: 1911 dam failure

+Mayoral controversy, 2021

-On November 9, 2021, Kate Crosby, aka Kaitlyn Crosby Wolfel, won the mayoral election against Jim Setzer.
+On November 9, 2021, Kate Crosby won the mayoral election against Jim Setzer.
 They received 38 and 30 votes, respectively.
-On July 7, 2021, Crosby pleaded guilty for the felony crime of aggravated assault by vehicle on December 21, 2014, which resulted in the death of 62-year-old David Croyle and the maiming of 25-year-old Patrick Hornung.
-Both men were struck by Crosby’s vehicle while walking along Old West Creek Road, Shippen Township, Cameron County.
+On July 7, 2021, Crosby pleaded guilty for the felony crime of aggravated assault by vehicle on December 21, 2014, which resulted in the death of one and the maiming of another man.
 The Potter Leader-Enterprise wrote that Crosby's felony conviction may render her ineligible to hold office as mayor, because the Pennsylvania Constitution bars anyone convicted of an "infamous crime" from holding office in Pennsylvania.
 Once in office, the DA or attorney general would need to file a quo warranto to remove her.
-On June 7, 2022, the Austin Borough Council following Judge Stephen Minor's court decision to remove Kate Crosby as mayor of Austin and Andy Dynda as a councilman.
-Council President Jesse Valenti announced that he would serve as interim mayor.
-During a special meeting on June 30, the Austin borough council unanimously appointed James Setzer as mayor and Shannon Housler as councilwoman to fill the existing vacancies.
+On June 7, 2022, the Austin Borough Council followed Judge Stephen Minor's court decision to remove Kate Crosby as mayor of Austin.
+During a special meeting on June 30, the Austin borough council unanimously appointed James Setzer as mayor.